-- Recognize the damage done, not just on the recovering drug or alcohol abuser, but on the entire family.
+- Recognize the damage done, not just on the recovering drug or alcohol user, but on the entire family.

 - Seek out ongoing treatment for all members of the family.
 Most families need care during the detox phase and for years following.

-- Encourage individual members of the family to seek out additional mental health care to help that person deal with the unique impact the abuse has created.
+- Encourage individual members of the family to seek out additional mental health care to help them deal with the unique impact the abuse has created.

 - Work with counselors to create a way forward.
-While this trauma is bad, relapse is only prolonging the struggle.
 Develop a plan to get the help you need to avoid relapse.